-- The robot correctly identifies perfect plates and sort them in the corresponding card file box. - The robot correctly identifies unusable plates and sort them in the corresponding card file box. - The robot correctly identifies faulty plates, machines them, and sort them in the corresponding card file box.
+- The robot correctly identifies unusable plates and sorts them in the corresponding card file box. - The robot correctly identifies faulty plates, machines them, and sorts them in the corresponding card file box.

 The set PB of penalized behaviors for this task include: